Riadz/UnlikeFacebookPages/README.md

 works with new facebook 2020

 ## Things to note
-* Disclaimer: Follow the steps at your own risk.
-I am not responsible for what your are doing.
+* Disclaimer: Follow these steps at your own risk.
 * The script stops when it unliks all the pages
 * You can change the timeout by changing the value in line 12: ```wait(TimeInMs)```
 * if you change the timeout dont go under 600ms or you might get banned by facebook